rust-lang/book/src/ch03-05-control-flow.md

 remember to change any other code if we changed the number of values in the array.

-If you're wondering about the `iter` code in this example, keep reading!
+If you’re wondering about the `iter` code in this example, keep reading!
 We will cover method syntax generally in Chapter XX and iterators specifically in Chapter XX.